Telephone Triage

 VERACITY

 Veracity refers to the ability to describe facts of the situation accurately.
 In the context of telephone triage, impaired veracity refers to the compromised ability to communicate accurately.
-Typical populations who have obstacles to communication include children under age 8, poor historians, extremely young or very inexperienced mothers, or caregivers unfamiliar with the patient.
+Typical populations who have obstacles to communication include children under age 8, poor historians, extremely young or very inexperienced mothers, individuals with limited health literacy, or caregivers unfamiliar with the patient.

-These patients will likely require an appointment because communications are impaired.
+These patients will likely require an appointment because communications are impaired and potentially inaccurate.
 A prudent policy is to see the patient in a timely fashion rather than to attempt to evaluate symptoms by phone.
 However, in all cases, it is important to attempt to ascertain if any emergency exists by performing a basic “rule-out” of urgency before advising an appointment.

 (Wheeler, 2009, 2013, 2017a) |